runtimeverification/casper-proofs/README.md

 opam install coq coq-mathcomp-ssreflect coq-fcsl-pcm
 ```

-Then, run `make` in the project root directory.
+Then, run `make` in the project root directory to check all definitions and proofs.